What is Sexual Assault?

 A person commits sexual assault if they intentionally touch another person, the touching is sexual, and the person does not consent.

-Sexual assault is a criminal offence and contrary to the University's Disciplinary Regulations.
+Sexual assault is a criminal offence and contrary to the University's Student Conduct Regulations and Procedures.

 Consent

-A person must have the capacity to give free agreement.
-Capacity is based on the person
+A person must have the capacity to give consent i.e. free agreement.
+Capacity is based on the person:

 Here are some related articles that you might find helpful: